smguilia/overview-1/whats-new/index.md

 New as of: 30 November 2018
 {: #cf-api-endpoints}

-The legacy `api.*.bluemix.net` Cloud Foundry API endpoints are still available for backward compatibility.
+The legacy `api.*.bluemix.net` Cloud Foundry API endpoints are still available for compatibility with earlier versions.
 However, you can update scripts and infrastructure automation to use the following new Cloud Foundry API endpoints for your region:

 * api.us-south.cf.cloud.ibm.com (previously api.ng.bluemix.net)
 * api.eu-gb.cf.cloud.ibm.com (previously api.eu-gb.bluemix.net)